Seminars at SPEKTRA

 With components such as exciters, controllers and amplifiers.
 From hardware and software to complete system solutions from a single source.
 With accredited calibration service in our laboratories... and much more!

-A round robin test or interlaboratory comparison (ILC) is a type of performance test for accredited measurement and test laboratories.
-It is a method of external quality assurance for measurement procedures and laboratories.
-During the trial, identical devices under test are examined by different research institutions using similar or different methods.
+A round robin test or interlaboratory comparison (ILC) is a type of performance test for accredited calibration laboratories.
+It is a method of external quality assurance for laboratories and their measurement procedures.
+During the trial, identical devices under test are examined by different research institutions, each laboratory using similar or different methods.

-The comparison of measuring results between the participating institutions makes it possible to form conclusions about measurement accuracy in general and also about the quality of the measurements of each of the participants.
+The comparison of measuring results between the participating institutions makes it possible to form conclusions about measurement uncertainty in general and also about the quality of the measurements of each of the participants.

-Additionally, an ILC can be used to validate the specifications for measurement procedures.
+Additionally, an ILC can be used to validate measurement procedures.

 Image: A typical ILC with SPEKTRA as the pilot laboratory and a series of comparison laboratories